irdanish11/devops/kubernetes/README.md

 ```

 * The `--revision` flag specifies the revision of the deployment we want to see the history of.
-* We can see that revision 1 is our orignal deployment.
+* We can see that revision 1 is our original deployment.
 * Now let's say we want to go back to the original deployment to do that we just need to use the `--to-revision` flag and provide the revision identifier to the flag along with our `rollout undo` command.

 ```bash